You know, some great news out of Indiana that I had not known until today, and I don't know why I didn't pick this up earlier.

 Haven't heard Hillary talk about rebuilding our military so nobody messes with us.

-Haven't heard her talk about lowering income taxes the way Trump has, and low and middle class people pay nothing as a matter of fact, according to his plan.
+Haven't heard her talk about lowering income taxes the way Trump has, and low and middle class people pay nothing, as a matter of fact, according to his plan.

-I've heard him say he's pro-life, he's pro-second amendment.
+I've heard him say he's pro-life, he's pro-Second Amendment.

 I've heard him say all the time he's not bought by any special interest.

-He doesn't speak out against Saudi Arabia at all.
+She doesn't speak out against Saudi Arabia at all.

 Is any one candidate that ran of the 17 perfect?